nextflow-io/nextflow/docs/operator.rst

 	 "hi"

-Alternatively it is possibile to specify a comparator function i.e. a :ref:`closure <script-closure>` taking two parameters that represent two emitted items to be compared.
+Alternatively it is possible to specify a comparator function i.e. a :ref:`closure <script-closure>` taking two parameters that represent two emitted items to be compared.
 For example::